architecture/network

 NeatRuntime

-Minimal runtime contract consumed from NEAT in evolve utilities.
+Minimal runtime contract consumed from the NEAT controller within evolve orchestration utilities.

 NetworkActivationRuntime

-Runtime activation contract used by slab-based execution paths.
+Runtime activation contract consumed by slab-based forward-pass execution paths for network inference.

 NetworkArchitectureDescriptor